pozi/PoziConnectConfig/~Shared/SQL/M1 P Edits.md

 cp.propnum <> ''
 ```

-Include only parcels where Vicmap and Council agree on the parcel description (`spi`).
+Include only parcels where Vicmap and Council agree on the parcel description.

 ```sql
 vp.spi = cp.spi
 ```

-Include only parcels where the `propnum` values are different.
+Include only parcels where the Vicmap and Council property numbers are different.

 ```sql
 vp.propnum <> cp.propnum